WFRCAnalytics/utah_bike_demand_model/Model_Inputs/README.md

 Name: Street name
 Oneway: Indicates if road is one-way
 Speed: Speed limit in MPH
 AutoNetwork: Indicates if link  is part of Auto Network
 BikeNetwork: Indicates if link  is part of Bike Network
 PedNetwork: Indicates if link  is part of Pedestrian Network
-DriveTime: (No longer reliable - To be removed)
-BikeTime: (No longer reliable - To be removed)
-Pedestrian: (No longer reliable - To be removed)
+DriveTime:
+BikeTime:
+Pedestrian:
-Length_Miles: Length in miles
+Length_Miles: link length in miles
+ConnectorN:
 RoadClass:  road class
 AADT: Average Annual Daily Traffic
+Length_Meters:  link length in miles
+Signal: 1) link has traffic signal 0) link does not have traffic signal
+Sig_Count: Number signals associated with link
+from_z: elevation in meters at node A of link
-Length_Meters: Length in meters
+to_z: elevation in meters at node B  of link
+SlopeAB: Slope percentage (from node - to node)
+SlopeBA: Slope percentage (to node - from node)
+Bike_Path: Indicates whether link is a bike path (bike path class = '1','1A','1B','1C' or SourceData = 'Trails')
+Bike_Lane: Indicates whether link is a bike lane (bike path class = '2','2A','2B', '3A')
+Bike_Blvd: Indicates whether link is a bike boulevard (bike class = '3B' or '3C')